swyannnn/CW2024/README.md

       Actors and levels were created manually in each class with hardcoded configurations.
     </td>
     <td>
-      - Hardcoding actor and level creation increased redundancy and reduced scalability.<br>
+      <li>Hardcoding actor and level creation increased redundancy and reduced scalability.</li>
-      - Introducing a centralized factory allows dynamic creation of actors and levels with consistent configurations, enabling easy customization and future extensibility.
+      <li>Introducing a centralized factory allows dynamic creation of actors and levels with consistent configurations, enabling easy customization and future extensibility.</li>
     </td>
     <td>
-      - Leveraged the <strong>Factory Pattern</strong> to create actors and levels dynamically. <br>
+      <li>Leveraged the <strong>Factory Pattern</strong> to create actors and levels dynamically. </li>
-      - See <a href="src/main/java/com/example/demo/actor/plane/PlaneFactory.java">PlaneFactory</a>, <a href="src/main/java/com/example/demo/actor/projectile/ProjectileFactory.java">ProjectileFactory</a> and <a href="src/main/java/com/example/demo/level/LevelFactory.java">LevelFactory</a> for more details.
+      <li>See <a href="src/main/java/com/example/demo/actor/plane/PlaneFactory.java">PlaneFactory</a>, <a href="src/main/java/com/example/demo/actor/projectile/ProjectileFactory.java">ProjectileFactory</a> and <a href="src/main/java/com/example/demo/level/LevelFactory.java">LevelFactory</a> for more details.</li>
     </td>
   </tr>
 </table>